Bakugany/Bakugany.github.io/README.md

 I've been learning to code for 5 years.
 Right now I code mostly in c++ and python.

-*   🌍  I'm based in Warsaw
+*   🌍  I'm based in Warsaw, Poland
 *   ✉️  You can contact me at [dudziak.piotrek@gmail.com](mailto:dudziak.piotrek@gmail.com)
 *   🤝  I'm open to collaborating on interesting project